IMF says no date set for fresh talks with Hungary

 The IMF said in July that Hungarian policy should shift away from ad hoc tax measures towards streamlining public expenditures and that the economy faced several challenges due to its high public and external debt, strained bank balance sheets and shaky investor confidence.

-The European Central Bank sharply criticized the transaction tax, saying it impaired the central bank’s independence.
+The European Central Bank sharply criticised the transaction tax, saying it impaired the central bank’s independence.

 Daily newspaper Nepszabadsag said on Friday, citing unnamed sources, that the government did not know when talks could resume with lenders.